Human rights in the United Arab Emirates: Other incidents

 In 2013, the UAE arrested five men, including an American citizen for making a satirical video.
 The American, who had moved to Dubai for work, was sentenced to a year in prison.

 Andrew Ross, a professor at New York University was not allowed to enter the UAE (where the university has a campus), after he had commented on the treatment of workers who built the campus there.
 Airline staff at the airport informed him that the UAE authorities told them that they will refuse him entry.

 Alaa al-Siddiq, a UAE dissident and critic of the Kingdom of Saudi Arabia, allegedly died in a car crash in Oxfordshire, South East England.
 However, campaigners and a close colleague of Siddiq's have demanded the British police thoroughly investigate the incident, claiming that the activist's "life was at risk all the time", Khalid Ibrahim, executive-director of the GCHR.
 Al-Siddiq was a human rights activist, who had been fighting for the release of her father Mohammad al-Siddiq, also an activist, detained since 2013.
 According to Mr Ibrahim, threat to the life of Al Siddiq heightened since her commencing work for the Saudi human rights firm, ALQST.
 Other passengers in the BMW car, two adults and a child, received injuries and were taken to the hospital for treatment.

 In August 2022, a Nigerian woman, Dinchi Lar, was detained at the airport when attempting to exit Dubai following a holiday there with friends.
 She was arrested and charged with "breaching the privacy of government employees", stemming from an incident during Lar's arrival at Dubai airport, where she and her travelling companions were kept by immigration officials in a room for six hours without explanation.
 Lar used her phone to record staff yelling at the detained Nigerian passengers, uploading "a few seconds" of the video to her Twitter account.
 Having eventually been permitted entry following the delay, Lar continued with her holiday plans in Dubai.
 At the same time, her uploaded video was viewed and shared thousands of times by Nigerians.
 The action, which Dubai authorities charged as "sharing a video of government employees online without their consent", resulted in a sentence of one year in prison, later reduced to three months on appeal.

+During the 2026 Iranian missile and drone attacks on the United Arab Emirates, authorities imposed strict restrictions on filming and sharing footage of the incidents.
+According to international media reports, several individuals, including foreign nationals, were arrested or charged for recording or disseminating videos of the strikes.
+Authorities also accused some tourists and journalists of "spreading panic" for sharing footage of the damage.
+Reports indicated that penalties for violations included fines, detention, or deportation.